Rock-Candy-Tea/RSSHUB-PAGE/post/设计/Monotype - Featured Article/Soft serve digital and the importance of nostalgia during a crisis.md

 ---
-title: Soft serve digital and the importance of nostalgia during a crisis
+title: 'Soft serve digital and the importance of nostalgia during a crisis'
 categories:
     - 设计
     - Monotype - Featured Article